,

 Format: Paperback / Softback

-Publication Date: October 20, 2024
+Publication Date: 2025

 Crimes Against the Kurds

-Genocide in Iraq: The Anfal Campaign against the Kurds (Book 1)
+Genocide in Iraq – The Anfal Campaign Against the Kurds (Book 1)